-The FY 2006 Actual Result (previous labeled Previous Year Result) cells reflects the result of the last full fiscal year of service.
+The FY 2007 Actual Result cells reflect the result of the last full fiscal year of service.
 In some cases this data may not be available and may be left blank (e.g., innovative/ new program, reconstructed program, a new measure, or a revised measure).
 Nearly every established program should have historical data available for each measure.

-The FY 2007 Purchased cell (previously labeled Current Year Purchased) reflects the target service level for which the program is currently engaged.
-For example, if in last year's offer the program's target was to serve 250 clients, then the value in the FY 2007 Purchased should read 250.
+The FY 2008 Purchased cell reflects the target service level for which the program is currently engaged.
+For example, if in last year's offer the program's target was to serve 250 clients, then the value in the FY 2008 Purchased should read 250.
 If your offer is an existing program, these values should be the same as last year's program offer target (i.e., Next Year Offer).
 Most measures should include these data, although there will be some cases (e.g., new programs or new measures) where this data may not be available and can be left blank.

-The FY 2007 Current Year Estimate cell gives an annualized estimate based on the most recent program data.
+The FY 2008 Current Year Estimate cell gives an annualized estimate based on the most recent program data.
 In most cases, programs will have 6 months of current fiscal year data, which should be adjusted for the full year.
 This adjustment is based upon program staff observations and expertise, and the current year-to-date totals.
 These assumptions should be documented.
 This allows for comparison of current performance to the current year target.
 Additionally, this figure allows departments an opportunity to perform a mid-year review or course correction based on data.

-The FY 2008 Target cell (previously labeled Purchase Target) reflects the service level result the department is proposing for the upcoming fiscal year should the program be purchased.
+The FY 2009 Target cell reflects the service level result the department is proposing for the upcoming fiscal year should the program be purchased.
 This service level might differ from the previous year's service level, depending on service model or funding changes.
 For example, if a program's costs increase while revenue remained unchanged, the expected service level may decline unless increases in efficiency are found.
 Every program offer must include data for this indicator.
 This field must not be blank.